 One example is the Bahamas, which is cheap, destination weddings are executed to perfection, and you have over 700 islands to choose from.
 You can easily tie the knot in one amazing island, and travel just a short distance to another for a dream honeymoon that will feel like you’re worlds away.

 Planning cheap destination weddings is easy when the setting is so spectacular and stunning that you don’t even need decorations!
 When you get married in your hometown, a big chunk of your budget would go towards flowers.
-But in paradise you won’t need expensive flowers to cover up your venue.
+But in paradise, you won’t need expensive flowers to cover up your venue.
 Just enjoy the natural beauty of the ocean, mountains, or the exotic blooms of an outdoor garden –and you’ll save a ton of dough.

 Timing, Timing, Timing

 Want to know another secret to planning cheap destination weddings?
 Set your date as close to the off-peak season as possible.
-Do research on your locale to find out what their peak season is – and avoid it at all cost.
+Do research on your locale to find out what their peak season is – and avoid it at all costs.
 In the case of the Caribbean and Mexico, their off-peak dates will coincide with their Hurricane or rainy season, which is obviously not the most desirable time to tie the knot.
 However, if you plan your big day right before or right after – say a week or two – you can save big bucks.

-Holidays, festivals, conventions or spring break are other factors that determine peak season, so avoid those dates as well.
+Holidays, festivals, conventions, or spring break are other factors that determine peak season, so avoid those dates as well.
 Your goal should be to travel when there isn’t much going on because emptier planes and resorts equals cheap prices for you.
 Read more about dates to avoid for your wedding abroad.